RevealBi/Documentation/en/datasources/azure-sql.md

     by default.

-4.  **Credentials**: after selecting *Credentials*, you will be able to enter the credentials for Azure SQL or select existing ones if applicable.
+4.  **Credentials**: after selecting *Credentials*, you will be able to enter the credentials for Azure SQL or choose existing ones if applicable.

       - *Default name* of the data source: Your data source name will be displayed in the list of accounts in the previous dialog.
 By default, Reveal names it *Microsoft Azure SQL Database*.
 You can change it to your preference.